-State rules requires the university to notify other area institutions of the intent to offer courses upper-division and graduate-level off-campus well in advance of the beginning of the class, allowing two months for those institutions to protest potential overlapping of course offerings to the Coordinating Board.
-The steps below describe how TWU implements this requirement.
+State rules require the university to notify other area institutions of the intent to offer courses (upper-division and graduate-level) off-campus well in advance of the beginning of the class, allowing two months for those institutions to protest potential overlapping of course offerings to the Coordinating Board.
+The steps below describe how TWU implements this requirement:

-- At least two to three months before registration for off-campus courses, departments should submit to Dr. Lynda Murphy an email providing the proposed off-campus course name and number, and proposed location information: the site name, address, and zip code.
-This information, and additional information, is needed by the University Scheduling Office.
+- At least two to three months before registration for off-campus courses, departments should submit to the Director of Teaching and Learning with Technology (TLT) an email providing the proposed off-campus course name and number, and proposed location information: the site name, address, and zip code.
+This information and additional information is also needed by the University Scheduling Office.

-- Staff in Undergraduate Studies will notify area universities (within 50 mile radius) and the Coordinating Board, and if there are no objections within two months, the course can be offered as requested.
-If there are protests, we can appeal to the Coordinating Board.
+- The TLT Director will notify area universities (within 50 mile radius) and the Coordinating Board, and if there are no objections within two months, the course can be offered as requested.
+If there are protests, TWU can appeal to the Coordinating Board.